 Change of foreign stakeholder status

-Foreign stakeholders who acquire, or cease to hold, company interests of 2.5 per cent or more in an Australian media company are required to notify the ACMA in writing within 30 days of this occurring.
+Foreign stakeholders who acquire, or cease to hold, company interests of 2.5 per cent or more in an Australian media company are required to notify the ACMA within 30 days of this occurring.

 End of financial year reporting

 All foreign stakeholders are obliged to notify the ACMA within 30 days after the end of each financial year if they hold company interests of 2.5 per cent or more in an Australian media company, as at 30 June.

 Notification requirements for executors, administrators and liquidators